Kajagoogoo: Success and decline (1982–1985)

 The first single by the new four-piece lineup, "Big Apple", was released in September 1983 and reached the UK Top Ten.
 Their next single, "The Lion's Mouth", was released in February 1984 and made the UK Top 30.
 After this, public interest in the group waned, and their next single "Turn Your Back on Me" failed to make the Top 40.
 The subsequent new album, Islands, was a commercial disappointment, peaking at No. 35 in the UK.

-In the U.S., the band first adopted the Kaja moniker at this time, and a different edition of the Islands album was released as Extra Play, peaking at No. 185 on the Billboard charts.
-However, the single "Turn Your Back on Me" did well on the U.S. Dance Charts, peaking at No. 2 for two weeks.
+In the US, the band first adopted the Kaja moniker at this time, and a different edition of the Islands album was released as Extra Play, peaking at No. 185 on the Billboard charts.
+However, the single "Turn Your Back on Me" did well on the US Dance Charts, peaking at No. 2 for two weeks.
 Meanwhile, Limahl went on to equally brief success as a solo artist and Strode left the band.

 In an attempt to regain credibility and lose their light-hearted image, the remaining three members relaunched as Kaja in the UK in 1985.
 Following the name change, the band released the single "Shouldn't Do That" (UK No. 63) in August 1985.
 The song was featured on their third album, Crazy People's Right to Speak.
 After this proved unsuccessful, the group disbanded in December 1985.